Preston-Coding/EgsEcfEditorApp/README.md

 <img src="images/info_area.png" title="Info View Area" width="1000" height="500"/>

 #### Error View Area
 In the error view all occured errors are listed.
 The errors belong to category `fatal`, `parsing` or `editing`.
 While `parsing` and `editing` are mostly correctable with the tool.
 The `fatal` ones violate the basic `.ecf` syntax and therefore cannot be imported.
+Due to the non-saving of elements with errors the list is cleared at file saving.

 <img src="images/error_area.png" title="Error View Area" width="1000" height="500"/>